jaiprajapati3/Rounded-Image-View/README.md

 This tutorial shows you how to create rouded image view in android.

- Add roundedimageview-debug.aar in your project.4
+ Add roundedimageview-debug.aar in your project.

  Project > New > Module >Import JAR/.AAR Package > Select roundedimageview-debug.aar